-For the year ended December 31, 2021, the Group changed the usage of partial asset, and reclassified properties and land held for sale to investment property according to definition of investment property.
-Please refer to Note 6(h).
+For the years ended December 31, 2022 and 2021, the Group changed the usage of partial asset, and reclassified properties and land held for sale to investment property according to definition of investment property.
+Please refer to Note 6(g).

-For the years ended December 31, 2021 and 2020, there is no write-offs or reversals of inventories.
+For the years ended December 31, 2022 and 2021, there is no write-offs or reversals of inventories.

-For the years ended December 31, 2021 and 2020, construction in progress of the Group is calculated using a capitalization rate 1.82% and 1.85%, respectively.
-For the amount of capitalized interest, please refer to note 6(v).
+For the years ended December 31, 2022 and 2021, construction in progress of the Group is calculated using a capitalization rate 2.07% and 1.82%, respectively.
+For the amount of capitalized interest, please refer to note 6(u).

-As of December 31, 2021 and 2020 the inventories of the Group had been pledged as collateral, please refer to note 8.
+As of December 31, 2022 and 2021 the inventories of the Group had been pledged as collateral, please refer to note 8.